The most effective way to increase eCommerce profits is to optimize your pricing strategy.

 Separate Customers Based on How they Value your Products (What to Do)

-With the frameworks established, we first need to be able to separate customers based on how much value they get from our products.
+To increase eCommerce conversion rates, we first need to be able to separate customers based on how much value they get from our products.

 We don't want to lose price sensative customers by only presenting offers that are too expensive.